2020 Dodge Challenger Drag Pak by Mopar and SRT

 Find out what makes the Shakedown Challenger special in our review below and don’t forget to check out other Mopar builds from this year’s SEMA Show, including the Dodge Durango Shaker or the Jeep CJ66.

 Continue reading to learn more about the Dodge Shakedown Challenger.

-Continue reading to learn more about the Mopar Dodge Challenger Drag Pak.
+Continue reading to learn more about the Dodge Durango Shaker concept.

-Continue reading to learn more about the Dodge Challenger T/A.
+Continue reading to learn more about the Dodge Dart GLH Concept.